codeforboston/vaccinatema/README.md

+:warning: Most of this README does not apply to the static version of the site.

 # Vaccinate MA

 This is the application deployed to AWS Elastic Beanstalk for https://www.vaccinatema.com.
 It is written with [Express](https://expressjs.com), [React](https://reactjs.org), and [Next.js](https://nextjs.org).